backbonzo/GameSaver/README.md

 * Image taken by camera
 * Longitude & Latitude

-The Web App would then be displaying the information from the database inside of a map.
+The Web App would then be displaying the information from the database inside of a map. <br />
 Think Google Maps but it displays markers where the device is. <br />
-Once you click on the marker you can view information about the deive and see a picture that displays how full it is along side with a quick display on how full the device is if the image is unclear.
+Once you click on the marker you can view information about the device and see a picture that displays how full it is along side with a quick display on how full the device is if the image is unclear.
 There will be a dashboard that can view the infomration in a more structured way too and contain multiple devices for quick listing.

 So in general it would feature:
 * A Device mounted inside the container(s).
 * A Web App that shows the information along with the locations on a map.

-Of Course we don't have all the features yet.
-So We'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
+We don't have all the features finished or planned out yet.
+But we'll be adding more in the near future.
+You may also suggest changes or features by forking this repo and creating a pull request or opening an issue.

 So far into the prototype we have a:
 * Device that runs with Raspberry Pi and USB/Pi Cam and sends information and picture to the DB.